ReallyNewb/retrostudio-docs/code-blocks/actions/hierarchy/wait-for-child.md

 #### ChildName (String)

-You give the block the Name of a object that you are looking for.
+You give the block the Name of an object that you are looking for.

 * [x] Can use Variable